MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-visualizations.md

 ---
-title: Visualize data with Apache Spark and Python
+title: Analyze data with Apache Spark and Python
 description: In this tutorial, learn how to create rich data visualizations by using Apache Spark and Python in Microsoft Fabric. ms.reviewer: mopeakande
 author: midesa